marcelobartsch-jt/saml2aws-oh-my-zsh/README.md

 * SAML2AWS_SESSION_DURATION: set it to 28800 if possible
 * SAML2AWS_ROLE: default AWS role to use

-you need to install 'percol'
+you need to install 'fzf'

-`brew install percol`
+`brew install fzf`

 *Good luck!*